-The Charlie Waller Memorial Trust (CWMT) offers a free 20-minute e-learning module to help university staff supporting students with mental health conditions.
-It provides evidence-based information and training modules on a range of mental health issues.
+The Charlie Waller Memorial Trust (CWMT) offers six free 20-minute e-learning modules to help university staff supporting students with mental health conditions.
+The modules provide evidence-based information and training modules on a range of mental health issues.

 The Wellbeing Service is able to provide workshops for groups of students when requested by a staff member.

 - facing your feelings

 Contact us via email@example.com to discuss your request.
 Please note: We can only provide a limited number of workshops for at least 15 students at one time.
 Please allow at least six weeks' notice to arrange a workshop for your students.

 Support for staff is offered via Human Resources.

 Staff can also access the Employee Assistance Programme which offers staff a confidential telephone helpline 24 hours per day, 365 days per year.
 The service offers information and advice on a whole range of personal, emotional, family, legal and debt matters.